Calista Flockhart: Early career

 In spring 1989, Flockhart made her first television appearance in a minor role in an episode of Guiding Light as a babysitter.
-Also, she played a teenager battling an eating disorder on a one-hour afternoon special on TV.
+She also appeared in a one-hour afternoon special for Lifestories: Families in Crisis, playing a teenager battling an eating disorder.
 Flockhart made her professional debut on the New York stage, appearing in Beside Herself alongside Melissa Joan Hart, at the Circle Repertory Theatre.
 Two years later, Flockhart appeared in the television movie Darrow.
 Though she later appeared in films Naked in New York (1993) and Getting In (1994), her first substantial speaking part in a film was in Quiz Show, directed by Robert Redford.

 Flockhart debuted on Broadway in 1994, as Laura in The Glass Menagerie.
 Flockhart received a Clarence Derwent Award for her performance.
 In 1995, Flockhart became acquainted with actors such as Dianne Wiest and Faye Dunaway when she appeared in the movie Drunks.
 In 1996, Flockhart appeared as the daughter of Dianne Wiest and Gene Hackman's characters in The Birdcage.
 Later that year, Flockhart starred in Jane Doe as a drug addict, though it was not released until 1999, over three years after filming ended.
 Throughout that year, she continued to work on Broadway, playing the role of Natasha in Anton Chekhov's Three Sisters.

 Ally McBeal

 In 1997, Flockhart was asked to audition for the starring role in David E. Kelley's Fox television series Ally McBeal.
 Kelley, having heard of Flockhart, wanted her to audition for the contract part.
-Though she initially hesitated due to the necessary commitment to the show in a negotiable contract, she was swayed by the script and traveled to Los Angeles to audition for the part, which she won.
+Though she hesitated due to the necessary commitment to the show in a negotiable contract, she was swayed by the script and traveled to Los Angeles to audition for the part, which she won.
 She earned a Golden Globe Award for the role in 1998.
 Flockhart also appeared on the June 29, 1998, cover of Time magazine, placed as the newest iteration in the evolution of feminism, relating to the ongoing debate about the role depicted by her character.
 Flockhart starred on the show until it was canceled in 2002.

 Brothers & Sisters

-Flockhart performed in a starring role as Kitty Walker, opposite Sally Field, Rachel Griffiths and Matthew Rhys, in the ABC critically acclaimed prime time series Brothers & Sisters, which premiered in September 2006 in the time slot after Desperate Housewives.
+Flockhart performed in a starring role as Kitty Walker, opposite Sally Field, Rachel Griffiths and Matthew Rhys, in the critically acclaimed ABC prime time series Brothers & Sisters, which premiered in September 2006 in the time slot after Desperate Housewives.
 The show was cancelled in May 2011 after running for five years.
 Flockhart's character was significant throughout the series' first four years, but her appearances were reduced for the 2010–2011 season, coinciding with the departure of TV husband Rob Lowe.